DynamiteYt6/J.E-HMQ/README.md

-# J.E-Motors
+# J.E Heavy Machineries and Quarry Limited
-A simple showcase website for J.E motors and Autoparts
+A simple showcase website for J.E Heavy Machineries and Quarry Limited